Phosphaalkyne

 Molecular structure of triphenylmethylphosphaacetylene, a phosphaalkyne.

 In chemistry, a phosphaalkyne (IUPAC name: alkylidynephosphane) is an organophosphorus compound containing a triple bond between phosphorus and carbon with the general chemical formula R\sC≡P. Phosphaalkynes are the heavier congeners of nitriles, though, due to the similar electronegativities of phosphorus and carbon, possess reactivity patterns reminiscent of alkynes.
 Due to their high reactivity, phosphaalkynes are not found naturally on earth, but the simplest phosphaalkyne, phosphaethyne (H\sC≡P) has been observed in the interstellar medium.

 Synthesis

 From phosphine gas

 The first of preparation of a phosphaalkyne was achieved in 1961 when Thurman Gier produced phosphaethyne by passing phosphine gas at low pressure over an electric arc produced between two carbon electrodes.
-Condensation of the gaseous products in a −196 °C (−321 °F) trap revealed that the reaction had produced acetylene, ethylene, phosphaethyne, which was identified by infrared spectroscopy.
+Condensation of the gaseous products in a −196 °C (−321 °F) trap revealed that the reaction had produced acetylene, ethylene, and phosphaethyne, which were identified by infrared spectroscopy.

 Gier's 1961 synthesis of phosphaethyne from low-pressure phosphine via electric discharge by carbon electrodes.